 Returning for spring 2021, we present ‘The Gilded Gardens of Cliveden’; a programme inspired by the 24 carat gilded golden gates on the Sounding chamber and the hundreds of thousands of daffodils across the estate.
 The Gilded Gardens will go through many phases of flowering, depending on the spring weather, offering a changing display throughout March and April.
 Visitors were unable to see the daffodils we had on display in 2020, so we have kept the same varieties to show this year.

 A herald of spring

 Golden daffodils carpet the grounds of the gardens and woodlands we look after.
 Cliveden boasts 20 different identified daffodil varieties.
 As part of The Gilded Gardens celebration, 36 new choice varieties will be exhibited behind the gilded grilles in the South Terrace Ferneries.
-As well as the new introductions, favourites from last year’s display will also be on show, making up a total of 68 varieties.
+As well as the new introductions, favourites from 2019’s display will also be on show, making up a total of 68 varieties.
 We’re committed to preserving this very special British herald of spring.

 Walk towards the Blenheim Pavilion (pictured below) and you’ll see the petite and delicate Narcissus minor, a burst of bright yellow standing at just 15cm tall.